HeribertoUroza/terraform_project/README.md

 -- TROUBLESHOOTING
 - (.tf vs .tfvars) For variable files, to normally declare use `.tf` extension.
 If you would like to overwrite some of the varables, use `terraform apply -var-file="<FILE>.tfvars" `.
 The `.tfvars` extension can not declare new variables, only rewrite existing.
 - (YAML LB's) Make sure subnet tags have the required information so LB's can find them
+- Recieved the below error.
+At first suspected a typo in the subnet resource creation.
+Actual issue was a wrong attribute in the route table & route table association was pointing at wrong subnet </br>
+`Error: error waiting for EKS Node Group (aws_eks_cluster:EKS_nodes) to create: unexpected state 'CREATE_FAILED', wanted target 'ACTIVE'. last error: 1 error occurred:
+│       * subnet-0f83213b797278eeb, subnet-02f2ee962cdb9bef0: Ec2SubnetInvalidConfiguration: One or more Amazon EC2 Subnets of [subnet-0f83213b797278eeb, subnet-02f2ee962cdb9bef0] for node group EKS_nodes does not automatically assign public IP addresses to instances launched into it.
+If you want your instances to be assigned a public IP address, then you need to enable auto-assign public IP address for the subnet.
+See IP addressing in VPC guide: https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip`
+- For ELB, I recieved a `<PENDING>` error.
+Subnets needed aws_eks name inside of resource, not the one when its declared.
+- Ran into issue where nginx site was not displaying and there was no error with the load balencers.
+I could find any error message from the NGINX side or the EKS side.
+Finally found that the instance node size was too small.
+Used t2.micro thinking it would be fine but t3.small was needed as the node.